steven-rj/Track-Santa/README.md

 ### Credits
-This is a project is based off a project found in the book Head First: Learn to Code
+I made some modifications to a project found in the book Head First: Learn to Code